jsejcksn/bookmark-local/README.md

-# bookmark-local
+# pagemark

-Save the scrolled position of a page (like a bookmark for an article).
+Save the scrolled position of a page (like a bookmark for a page).
 Works with [localStorage](https://en.wikipedia.org/wiki/Web_storage), so it's per-device.

 ## Installation

-`$ npm install bookmark-local --save`
+`$ npm install pagemark --save`

 ## Usage